 Physical or unit volume is one of the key metrics management uses internally to make operating and strategic decisions, including the preparation of our annual operating plan and the evaluation of our business performance.
 We believe volume provides additional information to facilitate the comparison of our historical operating performance and underlying trends and provides additional transparency on how we evaluate our business because it measures demand for our products at the consumer level.
-Refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Financial Results - Volume" included in our 2021 Form 10-K for further information on volume.
-Beginning in the first quarter of 2022, unit volume growth adjusts for the impacts of acquisitions, divestitures and other structural changes.
-Further, unit volume growth will exclude the impact of an additional week of results every five or six years (53rd reporting week), where applicable, including in our fourth quarter 2022 financial results.
+See "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Financial Results - Volume" included in our 2022 Form 10-K for further information on volume.
+Unit volume growth adjusts for the impacts of acquisitions and divestitures.
+Acquisitions and divestitures, when used in this report, reflect mergers and acquisitions activity, as well as divestitures and other structural changes, including changes in ownership or control in consolidated subsidiaries and nonconsolidated equity investees.
+Further, unit volume growth excludes the impact of an additional week of results every five or six years (53rd reporting week), where applicable, including in our fourth quarter 2022 financial results.

-We reported substantially all of our international volume on a monthly calendar basis prior to the fourth quarter of 2021, and beginning in the fourth quarter of 2021, all of our international operations report on a monthly calendar basis.
-The 12 weeks ended March 19, 2022 include volume outside of North America for the months of January and February.
+We report all of our international operations on a monthly calendar basis.
+The 12 weeks ended March 25, 2023 and March 19, 2022 include volume outside of North America for the months of January and February.